Six years in the making.

 Now for the heart of the T.cento's technological dominance: the chamois.
 While we're always reluctant to use the phrase "game changer" in anything we describe, the research and development of the chamois might just warrant an exception.
 Assos is calling it the "kuKuPenthouse."
 Yes, that is the name, and we'll get to its meaning momentarily.
 But first, as with all of the _s7 collection, it wears the new amethyst color.
 According to Assos, this purple hue was chosen to pay homage to the clothing of Roman emperors, English monarchs, and members of Japanese aristocracy, as the historically-significant color highlights what it calls the "most technically advanced cycling shorts on Earth."

 And while the aforementioned is impressive, the true magic of this chamois is located at the front, as Assos removed the section of padding where a male cyclist's genitals would normally contact the chamois.
-In place of the padding is a soft, brushed microfiber layer, which creates a "nest," or cradle into which the genitals are comfortably supported, free of the chamois' foam padding.
+In place of the padding is a soft, brushed microfiber layer, which creates a "nest," or cradle in which the genitals are comfortably supported, free of the chamois' foam padding.
 This is where the kuKuPenthouse name is derived, which is truly a first in chamois construction.
 Pressure is thus eliminated in this area, and ventilation is increased substantially compared to a traditional chamois.
-The overall chamois design was then finished off with a "rearTerminal" at the back — where the chamois' rear portion meets the lower back fabric panel — by fitting a smooth layer of durable and wicking microfiber in this high-stress moisture collection zone.
+The overall chamois design was then finished off with a "rearTerminal" at the back—where the chamois' rear portion meets the lower back fabric panel—by fitting a smooth layer of durable and wicking microfiber in this high-stress moisture collection zone.

 The Assos T.cento_s7 comes in a claimed weight of 185g.
 The leg panels were finished off with new low-volume, calibrated-stretch superFlat grippers to keep the cuffs securely in place, and small Assos logos accent the shorts throughout.
 They are available in seven sizes from X-Small to TIR and in the color Black Volkanga.